 - Serving bowl with tongs – These bamboo hands help to toss everything gently and are attractive enough for serving as well.

-To prevent bacteria from forming, you may want to set the serving dish inside of a larger metal bowl.
-Fill the larger bowl with ice cubes first, then nestle your pasta salad serving dish into the ice.
+To prevent bacteria from forming, use this tip to keep your dish cool.
+Fill a larger bowl with ice cubes, then nestle the serving dish with black bean pasta salad into the ice.

 Be sure to increase the ingredient amounts of the veggies, and make additional chipotle ranch dressing if you’ll be serving a larger crowd.